kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 amend the precedence to suit it (see {{merging}}).

 The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.
+If intermediaries want to specify prioritizaton on a multiplexed HTTP connection, it SHOULD use a reprioritizaton frame and SHOULD NOT change the priority header field.

 # Reprioritization